Top diplomats to testify before Congress despite opposition from State Dept., White House

 Two diplomats at the center of the Ukraine controversy are now set to testify before House lawmakers as part of Democrats’ impeachment inquiry, despite significant pushback from both the State Department and the White House.

-Marie Yovanovitch, the former U.S. envoy to Kiev and someone President Trump has privately called "bad news," is scheduled to sit for a potentially explosive transcribed interview with lawmakers and staff on Capitol Hill on Friday -- although it was not a certainty that she would appear.
+Marie Yovanovitch, the former U.S. envoy to Kiev and someone President Trump has privately called "bad news," arrived on Capitol Hill Friday for a potentially explosive transcribed interview with lawmakers and staff.

 TRUMP ALLED FORMER UKRAINE DIPLOMAT 'BAD NEWS'...AND NOW SHE'S SET TO TESTIFY